Close menu Resources for... William & Mary

 • occurs off-campus and outside a university program or activity, but such conduct has continuing adverse effects on or poses a substantial risk of creating a hostile environment for any member(s) of the campus community while on university property or in any university program or activity.

 The university has jurisdiction to investigate and adjudicate alleged misconduct by the respondent when the respondent is a student as defined in Section III of this procedure or when the respondent is eligible to return as a student without applying for readmission to their current program.
-Where the respondent is a degree candidate at the university, the Title IX Coordinator will consult with the Dean of Students concerning the respondent’s intended date of graduation and encourage the complainant to file a formal complaint in a timely manner to avoid loss of authority over the student due to graduation.
+Where the respondent is a degree candidate at the university, the Title IX Coordinator will consult with the a representative of Student Affairs concerning the respondent’s intended date of graduation and encourage the complainant to file a formal complaint in a timely manner to avoid loss of authority over the student due to graduation.
 The university will postpone degree conferral in the event that a formal complaint has been filed and is being adjudicated through this process.
 Where a respondent has otherwise met all requirements for graduation, they may request permission to participate in commencement activities prior to a final determination.

 The Review Team will determine whether the university has jurisdiction and/or authority to conduct an investigation.
 (See Section VI.D. below) Even if the university does not have jurisdiction to investigate a formal complaint or the Review Team does not authorize an investigation, the university will take steps, when appropriate, to protect the complainant’s rights to participate in and enjoy the university’s programs and activities, such as by providing supportive measures for the complainant and preventing recurrence of discrimination, discriminatory harassment, including sexual harassment, retaliation or sexual misconduct by the respondent.